 The primary objective of this course is to facilitate the student's ability to critically analyze financial information for use in evaluation and decision processes using financial statements and related disclosures.
 In addition, the course is intended to enhance the student's ability to quantitatively assess the quality of financial information using professional skepticism, including consideration of earnings manipulation and financial reporting fraud.
 The course will provide the student with skills and common financial measures and ratios to extract relevant information from financial statements to evaluate underlying business activities and strategy, assess operating performance and to provide a basis for understanding valuation of a business entity.

 BFIN3533 Money & Banking

 An extensive analysis of commercial and non-commercial banking institutions, including theories of money supply, interest rates, and credit policies.
-(Infrequent) Pre-requisite: GBUS2213 provide a comprehensive overview of the structure of the financial system, interest rate and business cycle determinates, and international financial markets.
-(Every Fall) Pre-requisite: BFIN3663
+(Infrequent)

+Pre-requisite: GBUS2213

 BFIN3623 Principles of Risk Management